Reported speech English grammar

 Reported speech is a very useful in conversation.
 Do you have a way to use this English grammar?
 Write your sentence in the comment section.

-Review the grammar by watching the video below!
+Review the grammar by watching the video below and strengthen your English listening skills.

 Check out these other great blog posts!